When we refer to Propertymark we mean any of the following divisions:

-Where necessary and in accordance with data protection legislation we share information internally at Propertymark and with third parties as required and where we have a legal basis to do so.
+Where necessary and in accordance with data protection legislation we share information internally within the Propertymark group and with third parties as required and where we have a legal basis to do so.

 We share information where there is a legal, regulatory or professional obligation to disclose your personal information, in order to apply the relevant rules and/or to protect the rights, property or safety of our members and clients past and present.

 We may also be required to share information with Regulatory authorities, law enforcement agencies and courts, or in the event of a transfer or acquisition of all or a part of our organisation.